 Pursuant to the San Francisco Business and Tax Regulation Code, a 14.0% transient occupancy tax is imposed on occupants of hotel rooms and is remitted by hotel operators monthly.
 A quarterly tax-filing requirement is also imposed.
-The fiscal year 2009-10 Original Budget includes a General Fund allocation of \$117.5 million, a decline of \$44.2 million or 27.3% from fiscal year 2008-09 actuals.
-The fiscal year 2009-10 Original Budget assumed average declines of 7.5% in both occupancy and average daily room rates from fiscal year 2008-09.
-Final receipts for fiscal year 2008-09 were slightly stronger than projected, increasing the base for fiscal year 2009-10.
-The Nine-Month Report projects transient occupancy revenues to be \$134.6 million - an increase of \$17.1 million or 14.6% from the fiscal year 2009-10 Original Budget due to better than expected occupancy rates achieved in part through rate discounting by hoteliers.
+The fiscal year 2010-11 Original Budget includes a General Fund allocation of \$157.2 million, an increase of \$39.7 million or 33.8% from fiscal year 2009-10 Original Budget.
+The fiscal year 2010-11 Original Budget assumes seasonally adjusted month-over-month increases of 1% in revenue per available room of 1.0%, resulting in an annual increase of approximately 8.0% over FY 2009-10 Nine Month Report projections.
+The proposed budget includes \$6 million in revenue for the estimated value of a measure on the November 2010 ballot that would, if approved, clarify that online travel companies must remit hotel taxes on the difference between the wholesale and retail prices paid for hotel rooms and clarify application of the permanent resident exemption granted for hotel stays longer than 30 days.
 Because the allocation of hotel tax revenues is set by the Mayor and Board of Supervisors as described in the Administrative Provisions of the Annual Appropriation Ordinance, all of the gain or loss in revenue from budgeted levels falls to the General Fund, contributing to the large variances from prior periods.
 Table A-10 sets forth a history of transient occupancy tax receipts for fiscal years 2005-06 through 2009-10.

-Transient Occupancy Tax Receipts (\$000's) Fiscal Years 2005-06 through 2009-10
+CITY AND COUNTY OF SAN FRANCISCO Transient Occupancy Tax Receipts (\$000's) Fiscal Years 2006-07 through 2010-11